 Please note that depending on the truck type, you may have to load the truck in reverse order, so that the part needed last is loaded first and stored in the very back of the truck.
 This is easier if you load the truck from the side.

-Toyota usually does this for its Japanese plants, using trucks that with the flick of a switch can fold up an entire side of the truck, giving quick access to the entire inventory.
+Toyota (and other manufacturers in Japan) usually does this for its Japanese plants, using trucks that with the flick of a switch can fold up an entire side of the truck, giving quick access to the entire inventory.
+These are called gull wing trucks, as they look like the wings of a gull when open.
+Since a lot of the structure is made from aluminum, they are usually a bit more expensive than normal trucks, but make unloading much faster and easier.
 The illustration shows a rear-loading truck, a side-loading curtain truck, and a side-loading truck where the entire side can flip open.

 In all cases it is helpful if the parts that arrive are already in the packaging that is used within the plant.
 If you have to re-pack from, for example, standard pallets to blisters that are used at the line, you incur additional work that may not be needed.